-The Living Legacy Tree Planting Project was created to commemorate the Civil War Sesquicentennial by planting or dedicating one tree for each of the 620,000 soldiers who died in the Civil War (from both sides), as a living memorial for their individual and combined sacrifices.
+Begun by the JTHG NHA in 2010, the Living Legacy Tree Planting Project was created to commemorate the Civil War Sesquicentennial by planting or dedicating one tree for each of the 620,000 soldiers who died in the Civil War (from both sides), as a living memorial for their individual and combined sacrifices.
 As of 2021, over 4,800 trees have been planted and dedicated as part of the Living Legacy project.
-These plantings have taken place throughout the Journey Through Hallowed Ground National Heritage Area, and have involved local schools, volunteers, historic sites, garden clubs, the National Guard, and many other members of the community who have been engaged in the history of this region through this project.
+These plantings have taken place throughout the Journey Through Hallowed Ground National Heritage Area (in coordination and with approval from landowners), and have involved local schools, volunteers, historic sites, garden clubs, the National Guard, and many other members of the community who have been engaged in the history of this region through this project.

-While the Living Legacy Tree Program is still active within the JTHGNHA, it has been deprioritized due to financial and political concerns.
-The original plan for this project was to line the JTHG Scenic Byway with commemorative trees, but the cost of maintaining healthy trees along a 180-mile corridor proved more costly than anticipated and the Journey now prioritizes planting groves of trees at partner sites where they can easily be cared for and monitored, as was done at Gettysburg in 2013.
-Recent national tension around Confederate monuments and memorials has also prompted the Journey to re-examine and re-contextualize the Living Legacy program, its founding mission of dedicating one tree for the 620,000 soldiers who died in the Civil War includes the casualty totals for both Union and Confederate armies; for this reason, trees are no longer dedicated to specific solders.
+While the Living Legacy Tree Program is still active within the JTHG NHA, it has been deprioritized and reduced in scale due to financial and political concerns.
+The original plan for this project was to line the JTHG Scenic Byway with commemorative trees, but the cost of maintaining healthy trees along a 180-mile corridor proved more costly than anticipated and the Journey now prioritizes planting groves of trees at partner sites where they can easily be cared for and monitored, as was done at Gettysburg National Historic Park in 2013.

+Recent national tension around Confederate monuments and memorials has also prompted the Journey to re-examine and re-contextualize the Living Legacy program, its founding mission of dedicating one tree for the 620,000 soldiers who died in the Civil War includes the casualty totals for both Union and Confederate armies; for this reason, trees are no longer dedicated to specific soldiers.